 A photograph of the fire taken at about 4pm on Saturday. - Photo: Supplied / Fire and Emergency NZ

-So far no homes are threatened but Fire and Emergency says it is working with police, St John and Emergency Management personnel in case evacuations are needed.
+Fire and Emergency said it was working with police, St John and Emergency Management personnel in case further evacuations were needed.

 It's hoped showers and light winds forecast for this morning will help with extinguishing the fire today.